 Beets are ready to harvest about 7-8 weeks after they were planted.
 When they have reached the size that you prefer (remember, certain varieties can grow large but lose their sweet flavor the larger they get), then you’ll need to dig them out of the ground with a garden fork.

-So you’ll do this by utilizing a wooden box.
-You’ll put a layer of straw or sand in the bottom of the box.
+Get a wooden box.
+Put a layer of straw or sand at the bottom of the box.
 Then you’ll add beets.
-Then add another layer and continue this until the box is full.
-You can also wrap the beets in brown paper as well.
+Then add another layer of straw and continue this until the box is full.
+You can wrap the beets in brown paper instead.

-Finally, you’ll store the box in a cool, dry location.
-A hall closet, a basement corner, or a root cellar would do a great job at preserving your beet harvest for you.
+Finally, store the box in a cool, dry location.
+A hall closet, a basement corner, or a root cellar is a great place to store your beet harvest.

 How to Use Your Beet Harvest